Terrabits/save_all_s4p/README.md

 Double-click `run.bat` to save all data on the VNA.
 Data is saved in the `data/` folder, organized by timestamp.

 ![Data folder example](doc/images/example-data.png)

+## Set Continuous Sweep (Optional)

+A side-effect of `save_all_s4p` is that continuous measurements are stopped so that consistent data is present before it is saved.

+When using the VNA manually, you may want to restore `Continuous Sweep` mode by performing the following:

+1. Click the `Sweep` hard key
+2. Select the `Sweep Control` soft key (tab)
+3. Click the `All Channels Continuous` button to resume measurements